curiousjp/img2tag2img/README.md

 ## the default workflow

 The provided workflow is designed for use with SDXL.
-It cannot be loaded into ComfyUI by itself without further tweaking.
 It relies on the following custom node packs:

 * [Efficiency Nodes](https://github.com/jags111/efficiency-nodes-comfyui)
 * [Image Saver](https://github.com/alexopus/ComfyUI-Image-Saver)